zewol95/monitor_zfs/README.md

 ```

-## Logs
+## Logs in Docker
-Opening the console log for see what the script is doing: \
+Open the console log for see what the script is detecting: \
-The zpool is ONLINE: \
+The zpool is ONLINE:
 ```
 [02-01-2025 18:14:28] Zpool 'tanktest' status: ONLINE
 ```
 \
-The zpool is DEGRADED: \
+The zpool is DEGRADED:
 ```
-'tanktest' status: DEGRADED
+[02-01-2025 18:16:43] Zpool 'tanktest' status: DEGRADED
 Message sent successfully: [02-01-2025 18:16:43] Warning: Zpool 'tanktest' is in state DEGRADED
 Details:
   pool: tanktest